astrid-dev/frios-del-norte/campaings/onirika/world.md

 ---
-label: "World"
+label: "Mundo"
-icon: ":world_map:"
-backlinks:
-  enabled: false
 ---
-# Onirika World
+# Mundo - Onírika